Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Assessing Significant Change of Wind Direction

 \section{Assessing Significant Change of Wind Direction}

 In application of our methods dealing with FSS, we analyze wind data from Basel and G\"ottingen (the city of the authors' institution) provided by \cite{meteoblue}.
-For our purpose we consider daily Fr\'echet mean wind directions for the years 2000 to 2019 giving for each city 20 samples of two-dimensional circular data of size $n= 365$.
+For our purpose, we consider daily Fr\'echet mean wind directions for the years 2000 to 2019 giving for each city 20 samples of two-dimensional circular data of size $n= 365$.
 The respective daily wind directions are illustrated in Figure~\ref{fig:wind-data}.
 To assess a possible effect of climate change, we test for a significant change in wind direction.

-For each of these 40 samples we estimated the \emph{scale of FSS} from \eqref{eq:ScaleFSS} with $B= 1000$, cf. Table \ref{tab:ScaleFSSWinddata}.
-Remarkably, for both cities all of the scales of FSS statistically indicate presence of FSS ($p = B^{-1}$) except for G\"ottingen in the year 2017.
+For each of these 40 samples we computed the estimated variance modulation $\fmnhat$ from \eqref{eq:ScaleFSS} with $B= 1000$, cf. Table \ref{tab:ScaleFSSWinddata}.
+Remarkably, for both cities all of the scales of FSS statistically indicate presence of FSS (Test \ref{tests:bootstrap} rejects the absence of FSS with the lowest $p = B^{-1}$ possible) except for G\"ottingen in the year 2017.

 In consequence, we expect that the quantile based two-sample Test \ref{tests:BP} will feature a considerably high error of the first kind as compared to the bootstrap based Test \ref{tests:bootstrap}.
 For each series of $20\cdot 19 /2 = 190$ tests at nominal level $\alpha=0.05$ we performed a Benjamini-Hochberg correction, cf. Figure \ref{fig:wind-BH-tests}.